-Welcome to the fantastical world of travel tips New York City!
+Welcome to the fantastical world of New York City travel tips.

-19 horrendous New York City travel fails to avoid as a tourist.
+19 horrendous New York City travel fails to avoid at all costs.

-Let me just reassure you that we have all been there.
+Let me just reassure you that we’ve all been there.
 You visit a foreign city and then bam, you do something that is totally normal at home, and you think nothing of it.

-You see women crying in the street, desperately covering their children’s eyes to shield them from your blasphemous behavior and you think that maybe you need some New York City travel tips in your life.
+You see women crying in the street, desperately covering their children’s eyes to shield them from your blasphemous behavior and you think that maybe you should have read some handy, New York City travel tips, from a local who has lived here well over twenty years.

-These books may also fail to warn you about all the mistakes that a lot of first time visitors make.
+These books fail to warn you about all the mistakes that a lot of first time visitors make.
 And trust me, no one wants to be THAT guy.

-1. Getting into an empty subway car (Especially during rush hour).
+1. Getting into an empty subway car (New York City travel tips on roids).

-Do not enter, do not pass Go, and do not collect $200, and yes, that’s an order!
+Do not enter, do not pass Go, and do not collect $200, and yes, that is an order!
 It’s a trick.
 If there is an empty New York City subway car, there is a reason.

 It’s because the air-conditioning is broken or because there is some icky bodily fluid lurking within.